 Multifamily properties are a great place to get your feet wet.
 These properties often already have some income, so you’re not tying up your money for a long period of time.
 In some situations, you can make some simple modifications and restructure some management issues to maximize your profit.

-If you don’t have a lot of investment capital, it makes financial sense to buy one property with several units instead of buying several properties.
+If you don’t have a lot of investment capital from an investment perspective, it makes an asset manager's financial sense to buy one property with several units instead multifamily asset management of buying several properties.
 It’s often cheaper to do your renovations on units in the same place than in multiple areas.
-There’s much less risk involved with multifamily spaces.
+There’s much less risk involved with multifamily spaces and multifamily asset.

 Secret #1: Choose Value-Add Properties

-There are many types of value-add properties to consider.
-Some properties will have obvious fixes, but you should carefully consider each property you come across.
-Some may have value-adds that aren’t as obvious, such as a change in marketing, that can make a huge difference and greatly increase your profit.
+There are many types of multifamily value-add properties to consider.
+Some properties will have obvious fixes real estate portfolio in the property management apartment industry asset management, but you should carefully consider each property you come across.
+Some may have value-adds that aren’t as obvious, such as a change in marketing asset management, that can make a huge difference and greatly increase your profit.

 Secret #2: Always Be Available